aslansky/bundle-loader/README.md

   attr: 'data-require',
   // load automatically on Loader()
   autoload: true,
-  // if false a timestamp will be added to the script url to prevent browser caching
-  cache: true,
   // store scripts in localStorage
   store: true,
   // prefix for localStorage objects